karinapavlovich/ReplicationProject/README.md

 This project aims to replicate figures on U.S. import/export tariff rates from "The Return to Protectionism"  by Fajgelbaum et al. (2019), The Quarterly Journal of Economics, Volume 135, Issue 1, February 2020, Pages 1–55, https://doi.org/10.1093/qje/qjz036

-The original replication package (in Stata) with data can be foound at: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KSOVSE
+The original replication package (in Stata) with data can be found at: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KSOVSE

 Replication Project structure: